pydoit/doit/doc/cmd_other.rst

     By default only the default tasks' clean are executed, not from all tasks.
     You can clean all tasks using the *-a*/*--all* argument.

-If you want check which tasks the clean operation would affect you can use the option *-n*/*--dry-run*.

 If you like to also make doit forget previous execution of cleaned tasks, use option *--forget*.
 This can be made the default behavior by adding the corresponding ``cleanforget`` configuration switch: